mrlunchbox777/advent-of-code-2025/days/day10/README.md

 11. The first try from part 9 got `Total selections: 4985` and took`./temptest/day10 puzzle-input.txt counter  5651.02s user 133.57s system 55% cpu 2:54:01.80 total`, the second try from part 10 got `Total selections: 19739` and took `./day10 ../puzzle-input.txt counter  2454.51s user 198.49s system 73% cpu 59:59.21 total`.
 Since the second try finished first I tried it first, but the answer was too low, so I didn't try the first one.
 I'm going to try to get it to forget about optimizations and just focus on correctness again.
 12. It tried again and took `./day10 puzzle-input.txt counter 2>&1  5801.18s user 6636.05s system 65% cpu 5:15:24.41 total
 tee output.txt  0.00s user 0.01s system 0% cpu 5:15:24.41 total`.
 Unfortunately, that output didn't get saved, but I did get the answer it produced, though I didn't save it here.
 It was above 69k and below 70k.
 I will have it try again.
+13. Doing two commits on this one, I asked it to try again after i had to reset it's context, unrelated.
+I also am going to ask it to print as it goes.

 TODO: summary of thoughts